New equidistributions on plane trees and decompositions of $132$-avoiding permutations: Decompositions of permutations

 \section{Decompositions of permutations}

 For a permutation treated as a sequence, we have many ways to decompose it into different subsequences.
 Here we are interested in four distinct decompositions which will be introduced in order.
-The four decompositions can be viewed as refinements of the well studied statitics ascents and descents on permutations as we shall see shortly.
+The four decompositions can be viewed as refinements of the well studied statistics ascents and descents of permutations as we shall see shortly.
 Let $\pi=\pi_{1}\pi_{2}\cdots \pi_{n} \in \mathfrak{S}_n$.
 An ascent of $\pi$ is an index $1\leq i<n$ such that $\pi_i < \pi_{i+1}$.
 The rest are called descents of $\pi$.
-Note that $n$ is always a descent.
+Note that here we always treat $n$ as a descent.